Jay-Plumb/30-Days-of-Code/README.md

 ## 30 Days Of Code
-My solutions to the 30 Days of Code challenge by hackerrank.
+My solutions to the 30 Days of Code challenge by hackerrank